19 of the Best Books to Read on a Plane

 Good airplane books can make the flight seem shorter, pass the time while waiting at the departure gate, and give you a piece of something familiar while you travel if you’re feeling homesick.

 I often travel with two books to choose from.
 I find that I’m not inclined to read on a plane unless I’m really in the mood to read that particular book.
-So, then I just read the other instead.
+So, then I just read the other one instead.

 And while overall I prefer to read books that make me think a little bit, when I’m choosing books for long flights, I’m often seeking more of a literary distraction than personal enrichment.

 I know myself well enough to know that if a book is too dense or weighty (in every sense), I just won’t bother to pick it up…and I’ll turn instead to in-flight entertainment…not that there’s anything wrong with that.
-For me, the best books for a long flight draw me in and entertain me too.
+For me, the best books for a long flight draw me in and entertain me, too.

 I prefer to pack light and travel with carry-on luggage only, so I read ebooks on my phone or tablet when I travel so that I’m not taking any additional weight with me.